Save Money And Help More Students Eat Healthy School Meals

 Participating school districts will have access to our staff dietitian who can help facilitate classroom instruction about nutrition or work with sports teams to discuss proper nutrition for athletes.
 In addition, our staff dietitian and farm-to-school coordinator will work closely to create a food service program that not only provides quality food but a connection to where our food comes from.
 This may include Harvest of the Month, taste tests, and New York Thursdays.

 We are committed to handling what you know can be the time-consuming task of coordinating free and reduced meal applications and reporting.
 For example, we’ll take care of the following:

-- Provide assistance to families interested in applying for free and reduced-priced meals.
+- Assist families interested in applying for free and reduced-price meals.